katebry/learn-go-tdd/README.md

 Test 6: `pointers/wallet.go` - a function that allows us to deposit money into a wallet

-Test 7: `maps/dictionary.go` - a function that returns the definition when a word is searched for
+Test 7: `maps/dictionary.go` - a function that returns a definition when a word is searched for

 Further Reading: